Dhruvi207/contact_form/README.md

 This project is a simple contact form built using HTML, CSS, and JavaScript.
 It includes client-side validation for:
 - Empty fields (name, email, message)
 - Valid email format using regex
-- Name field accept only letters and spaces special characters and numbers are not allowed.
+- Name field accept only letters and spaces.
+- Special characters and numbers are not allowed in name field.

 ## Features
 - Real-time error messages